• Skip to primary navigation

 • For a thicker sauce add an extra half teaspoon of tapioca starch (or other thickening agent of choice).

-Chef's tips:
+Top tips:

-• If it thickens too much in the fridge simply heat it before using to thin it out.
+• Storage: store this sauce in the fridge in an airtight container or jar for 10-14 days.
+If the sauce thickens too much in the fridge simply heat it before using to thin it out.

-• For lettuce wraps!
+• For lettuce wraps.

 A spoon being dipped into a jar of teriyaki sauce.